joropetrov/JavaScriptRepo/SinglePageApp/readMe.md

-still working on that, a small spa with firebase, node modules should be installed by the npm ;
+still working on that, a small spa with firebase, node modules should be installed additionally;